YAHTZEE FOR PRESCHOOLERS

 One of my favorite games to play when I want something to do but don't want to use much brain power is the game of Yahtzee.
 While playing one day recently, an idea came to me.
 What if Yahtzee could be enjoyed by preschoolers and their families?!
 So here you have it.
 Rules for Yahtzee with a preschooler.

 Yahtzee is a game that uses five 6-sided dice and a pad of paper and pencil for each person participating.
-You can either purchase Yahtzee score sheets, create your own, or download my freebie.
-My freebie includes customized score sheets for each level that I have created for your preschooler.
+You can either purchase Yahtzee score sheets, create your own, or download my make shift score sheet for preschoolers and early elementary aged kiddos.

 Now, you can easily google the rules of Yahtzee.
 However, the rules that I provide here have been modified for your preschooler.
 I have broken the rules into different levels.
 Choose the level that best suits your preschooler's skill sets.
 As your preschooler improves, challenge him by leveling up.